ItsEric/quickArray/README.md

 quickArray is a set of a few functions written in C to work quickly on arrays and other stuff.

-Currently the main function if ''' printf_array(row, column, array[row][column]''' guess what it does... yes it prints an well formatted array easy to read.
-It works with 2D array as well as with 1D array (in this case '''row''' will be 1).
+Currently the main function if ` printf_array(row, column, array[row][column] ` guess what it does... yes it prints an well formatted array easy to read.
+It works with 2D array as well as with 1D array (in this case `row` will be 1).

 Main functions
 ===========